jhwinkworth/event-manager/README.md

 * Set reminder for return

 ## Photographer
-As a user, I want to be able to hire a photographer.
+As a user, I want to be able to book a photographer.
 The following tasks must be achieved to do so:
 * Enquire via email / dm
 * Confirm
 * Pay on receipt of photos